Badlapur

+Climate

+Badlapur has been ranked 38th best “National Clean Air City” under (Category 2 3-10L Population cities) in India.

 Matheran Range

 The Matheran Range starts at Haji Malang in the north-north-west, continues to Tavli in the north, and then runs south and finally terminates at Bhivpuri Road Hill.
 Strictly speaking, this range is not a part of the Sahyadris, but rather runs parallel to the Badlapur-Karjat railway line to its west.
 The Sahyadris proper run parallel to the same railway line, but to its east.